 - DEG applies its Development Effectiveness Rating (DERa) in order to measure the development effectiveness of its individual clients and their contributions to the SDGs.
 With regard to funds, it also measures development effectiveness at investee level.
-The DERa rating tool is subject to DEG's model validation processes. - The DERa is based on a so-called theory of change, a methodology used to explain the process towards desired change by mapping causal linkages from initial activities of DEG's clients through their outputs towards one or multiple targeted outcomes and finally impacts.
-In a separate step, the theory of change includes the role of DEG. - The DERa is applied throughout the project cycle of each transaction.
+In 2024 DEG launched a new and improved version of the DERa.
+The aim of the update was to illustrate both positive and negative effects of investments in order to observe and measure the impact based on a "net perspective".
+It was also intended to better represent aspects such as gender equity and climate action, which have gained in relevance.
+Additionally, the DERa now captures the role DEG plays in the transformations of customers aiming to make a greater impact with their investments.
+The DERa rating tool is subject to DEG's model validation processes. - The DERa is applied throughout the project cycle of each transaction.
 Prior to approval of a transaction, the first DERa is filled in.
 It consists of a baseline with actual values prior to investment and an ex-ante estimate of the expected effects of the investment with a time horizon of five years (forecast).
 After commitment, the DERa is updated yearly with actual values.
 This allows DEG to track impact performance over the lifetime of the investment up until exit/divestment.
-Thus the DERa offers a consistent framework to systematically consider impact throughout the investment process from due diligence, through portfolio management until exit/divestment. - DERa is an integral tool for DEG to pursue this portfolio approach with a focus on impact.
-DEG's impact target is defined as the average actual DERa score.
+Thus the DERa offers a consistent framework to systematically consider impact throughout the investment process from due diligence, through portfolio management until exit/divestment. - DERa is an integral tool for DEG's impact management.
+DEG's impact target is defined as the average actual DERa portfolio score.
 The overall average DERa score is audited by an external Auditor on an annual basis. - Management and staff incentives are directly related to the level of achievement of the two strategic goals - impact and financial return.
 By linking the annual bonus of DEG to the achievement of a portfolio-level DERa target, the staff incentive system is connected to impact.
 Further, DERa targets offer an informal performance and discussion mechanism within investment teams.